 Why is my dog sad?

-If you’re a worried owner wondering “why is my dog sad? ” You should be aware that dogs can experience sadness and even depression for a variety of reasons.
-In fact, we now know that dogs are capable of complex emotions like happiness, discrimination, or sadness thanks to the most recent ethology studies.
+If you’re a worried owner wondering “Why is my dog sad? ” You should be aware that dogs can experience sadness and even depression for a variety of reasons.
+We now know that dogs are capable of complex emotions like happiness, discrimination, or sadness thanks to the most recent ethology studies.

 Is it depression or sadness in dogs?

 To begin, it is critical to note that a continuous state of depression in the dog, which can last days or even weeks, is not the same as a single episode of sadness.
-However, the signs that we can see are very similar, so it is critical not to ignore them and to act quickly, as this will prevent it from going too far, becoming chronic, or worsening.
+However, the signs that we can see are very similar, so it is critical not to ignore them and to act quickly, as this will prevent them from going too far, becoming chronic, or worsening.

 How can I tell why is my dog sad?